-An authentic friendship goes beyond the surface-level pleasantries; it requires us to break down the walls we’ve built up to protect ourselves.
-In authentic friendships, there are genuine heart-to-heart discussions, in which we are both honest and empathetic.
-There is also understanding and respect, and everyone is free to be whom they are without feeling judged or unloved.
+An authentic friendship goes beyond the surface-level pleasantries; it requires us to become vulnerable and break down the walls we’ve built up to protect ourselves.
+The roots of a deep friendship are acceptance, compassion, and respect.

-1. Be honest.
-A true friendship needs honesty.
+- Be honest.
+True friendship needs honesty.
 Revealing your fears and acknowledging your failures to someone you trust will make you feel better and stronger.
 Allow your friends to be vulnerable with you as well.

-2. Be encouraging.
+- Be encouraging.
 Having a true friend is like having your own personal cheerleader.
 They have your back and pump you up when you’re feeling down.
 They provide you with the motivation to conquer your fears and to move past your failures.
-And as a true friend don’t forget to be supportive as well.
+And as a true friend, don’t forget to be supportive as well.

-5. Be you.
+- Be you.
 Be the real you, flaws and all.
-You’re amazing just the way you are and your true friends will love and respect you for staying true to yourself.
+You’re amazing just the way you are, and your real friends will love and respect you for staying true to yourself.

 Friendships often experience turbulence.
 If you feel that your once authentic friendship is falling apart, consider these Mindful tips for improvement.
-Also, if you currently don’t have a strong friendship it’s never too late to make a new friend.
-Consider joining a hobby group that you are interested in or volunteer for an organization that you feel passionate about.
-Find more Mindful tips for making new friends here.
+If you currently don’t have a strong friendship, it’s never too late to make a new friend.
+Consider joining a hobby group, book club or volunteer at an organization you are passionate about.